 Guild Wars 2 players came to witness a terrible surprise on 11 May 2020 as they discovered that the progress from the previous three days had been wiped, along with any microtransaction purchases.

-Update: Servers are now down for maintenance
+Update: Servers are now

 .
 The original article is as follows.

 ArenaNet's reset in Guild Wars 2 while transitioning from 10 to 11 May 2020 did not go well for some reason.
 While the activities reset properly, most account data from three days prior has also been wiped.